brunofarache/liferay-ios-sdk-sample/README.md

 You can change these values in the [SettingsUtil.m](Util/SettingsUtil.m) class.

 Most of the interesting code are in [MainViewController.m](Controller/MainViewController.m) and [DetailsViewController.m](Controller/DetailsViewController.m).
-In this classes you can see how to create sessions and call portal services.
+In these classes you can see how to create sessions and call portal services.

 If you want to make asynchronous requests, take a look on how [ContactCallback.m](Callback/ContactCallback.m) is used.

 ### Build

-This projects uses CocoaPods to fetch dependencies and the Liferay iOS SDK itself.
+This project uses CocoaPods to fetch dependencies and the Liferay iOS SDK itself.
 If you don't want to use CocoaPods, you can just download the [iOS SDK source code](https://github.com/liferay/liferay-mobile-sdk/releases), unzip and add all files to your XCode project.

 In order to build with CocoaPods, you have to: